-B. Presentation Excellent Good Average Fair Poor JUDGE Delivery 10 points 8 points 6 points 4 points 0 points SCORE 1.
+B. Presentation Delivery Excellent 10 points Good 8 points Average 6 points Fair 4 points Poor 0 points JUDGE SCORE 1.
 Voice Pitch, tempo, volume, quality Each team's voice was loud enough to hear.
 They varied rate & volume to enhance the speech.
 Appropriate pausing was employed.
 The team spoke loudly and clearly enough to be understood.
 The competitor varied rate OR volume to enhance the speech.
 Pauses were attempted.
 The team could be heard most of the time.
 The competitors attempted to use some variety in vocal quality, but not always successfully.
 The team's voice is low.
 Judges have difficulty hearing the presentation.
 Judge had difficulty hearing and/or understanding much of the speech due to low volume.
 Little variety in rate or volume.
-2. Stage Presence Poise, posture, eye contact, and enthusiasm purposeful and enhanced the delivery of the speech and did not distract.
+2. Stage Presence Poise, posture, eye contact, and enthusiasm Movements & gestures were purposeful and enhanced the delivery of the speech and did not distract.
 Body language reflects comfort interacting with audience.
-Facial expressions and body language consistently The team maintained adequate posture and non-distracting movement during the speech.
-Some gestures were used.
-Facial expressions and body language sometimes generated an interest and enthusiasm for the topic.
-Stiff or unnatural use of nonverbal behaviors.
-Body language reflects some discomfort interacting with audience.
+Facial expressions and body language consistently generated a strong interest and enthusiasm for the topic. gestures were used.
+Facial expressions and body language sometimes generated an interest and enthusiasm for the topic. some discomfort interacting with audience.
 Limited use of gestures to reinforce verbal message.
-Facial expressions and body language are used to try to generate enthusiasm but seem somewhat forced.
-Most of the team's posture, body language, and facial expressions indicated a lack of enthusiasm for the topic.
+Facial expressions and body language are used to try to generate enthusiasm but seem somewhat forced. expressions indicated a lack of enthusiasm for the topic.
 Movements were distracting.
 No attempt was made to use body movement or gestures to enhance the message.
 No interest or enthusiasm for the topic came through in presentation.
 3. Diction, Pronunciation & Grammar Delivery emphasizes and enhances message.
-Clear Minimal vocal fillers (ex: "ahs," "uh/ums," or "you- knows").
-Tone Delivery adequate.
-Enunciation and pronunciation suitable.
-Noticeable verbal fillers (ex: "ahs," "uh/ums," or "you-knows") present.
-Tone seemed inconsistent at times.
-Delivery quality minimal.
-Regular verbal fillers (ex: "ahs," "uh/ums," or "you-knows") present.
-Delivery problems cause disruption to message.
-Many distracting errors in pronunciation and/or articulation.
+Clear enunciation and pronunciation.
+No vocal fillers (ex: "ahs," "uh/ums," or "you-knows").
+Tone heightened interest and complemented the verbal message.
+Minimal vocal fillers (ex: "ahs," "uh/ums," or "you-knows").
+Tone complemented the verbal message "ahs," "uh/ums," or "you-knows") verbal fillers (ex: Many distracting errors in pronunciation and/or articulation.
 Monotone or inappropriate variation of vocal characteristics.
 Inconsistent with verbal message.
-4. Team Participation Excellent example of shared on the team was actively engaged in The team worked together relatively well.
+B. Presentation Delivery Excellent 10 points Good 8 points Average 6 points Fair 4 points Poor 0 points JUDGE SCORE 4.
+Team Participation of shared ' All but one person on the team was actively engaged in the presentation.
+The team worked together relatively well.
 Some of the team members had little participation.
 The team did not work effectively together.
 One team member dominated the presentation.
 Total Points (120):

-\Definition of Diction - Choice of words especially with regard to correctness, clearness, and effectiveness. \\Definition of Pronunciation - Act or manner of uttering officially
+\Definition of Diction - Choice of words, especially with regard to correctness, clearness, and effectiveness. \\Definition of Pronunciation - Act or manner of uttering officially